SveterCZE/maze-game/README.md

 <h1>Introduction</h1>
-My first large project built in Java, a 2D tile-based world genration and exploration game.
+My first large project built in Java, a 2D tile-based world generation and exploration game.
 It is based on the final project of CS61B, Berkeley's data structures class (see https://sp19.datastructur.es/materials/proj/proj3/proj3).

 The rendering engine, some starter code as well as the random numbers generator were provided by Berkeley team.
 However, I wrote all the code for world generation and the interaction between the player and the environment.
 I did not attend the class and followed just its on-line version.